-The advertising slogan is defined as a phrase or a word in a promotional campaign that can define the core idea of a service or product and attract the attention of the consumers.
+The advertising slogan is a phrase or a word in a promotional campaign that can define the core idea of a service or product and attract the attention of the consumers.
 It should sum up what the company stands for in a few words and become an integral part of the brand it is representing.
 The effective advertising slogan should be simple, catchy and easy to remember so that it could result in a significant impact on the mindset of the listener.

 In this competitive world, the advertising slogan is a useful tool to increase brand awareness and visibility in the consumer market.
 If brand slogan is done right, it can engage directly with the target customer and communicate the right message.
 Brands are coming up with catchy slogans so that it can result in a long-lasting impression on the audience.

 Simplicity is one of the essential criteria of an advertisings slogan because the listener must remember it easily, and there is an emotional connect.
 Organizations keep on changing their slogans after a few years, but it is advised to stick to the most popular one.

 There have been instances when companies have reverted on previous advertising slogans that had proved successful once upon a time.

 The best thing about a good slogan for an advertising or marketing slogan is that it should be memorable so that as soon as someone hears it, he could connect easily with the brand.
 Some of the most influential and recognized ones are listed below.